 This is the real old-fashioned peanut brittle, that used to be sold in bulk at the country general store.
 The chile really peps up the brittle and is delightful.
 Without the chile, it used to be called shoe box peanut brittle, because the recipe just about filled a small-size shoe box for mailing.

 1 ½ cups light corn syrup

 2 teaspoons cold water

-2 teaspoons ground red or green pure chile powder
+2 Tablespoons ground red or green pure chile powder

 1. Place peanuts in shallow pan.
 Bake at 275F until heated through.
 Do not roast.

 2. Lightly grease sides of saucepan.

 3. Add sugar, corn syrup, and ¼ cup water.
 Cook over low-heat, stirring constantly with the wooden spoon, until sugar is dissolved.
 You should not be able to feel sugar grains when you rub the spoon against the sides of the pan